 How is non-alcoholic fatty liver disease diagnosed?

-NAFLD is most commonly diagnosed if a specific blood test, known as a liver function test, produces an abnormal result and other liver conditions, such as hepatitis, have been ruled out.
+NAFLD is most commonly diagnosed by a blood test known as a liver function test.
+If it produces an abnormal result and other liver conditions, such as hepatitis, have been ruled out, you may be diagnosed with NAFLD.
 That said, blood tests aren’t always accurate at picking up the condition.

-NAFLD may also be spotted during an ultrasound scan of your tummy.
+NAFLD may also be spotted during an ultrasound scan of your stomach.

-Once you’ve been diagnosed with NAFLD, you may need to have further tests to determine what stage.
-This may involve another ultrasound scan, special blood tests, or a biopsy.
+Once you’ve been diagnosed with NAFLD, you may need to have further tests to determine what stage the condition is at.
+This may involve an ultrasound scan, blood tests, or a biopsy.

 You can find out more about how NAFLD is diagnosed on the NHS website.